PQSB/blog-robotica-servicio-25-26/p1/README_P1.md

 - **RETURN (blue):** DIRTY grid cells which in addition are return points.

+The process begins at the robot’s initial location and continues until there are no WHITE cells left in the grid.
+It consists of the following steps:

-The robot starts from its current position and attempts to explore neighboring WHITE cells using the following priority order:
+- The robot current position is marked as DIRTY and attempts to explore neighboring WHITE cells using the following priority order:
   1. North neighbor
   2. East neighbor
   3. South neighbor
   4. West neighbor

-When a direction is chosen, the other WHITE neighbors are added to return_points, making them potential candidates for backtracking in case a dead-end (critical point) is reached.
+- When a direction is chosen, the other WHITE (only free) neighbors are added to **return_points**, making them potential candidates for backtracking in case a dead-end (critical point) is reached.

+- When a critical point is found:
+  1. the grid cell si marked as CRITICAL.
+  2. **return_points** is sorted based on Manhattan distance from the current position, so that the closest return point is tried first.
+  3. a BFS (Breadth-First Search) is used to compute a path to the selected return point.
+  4. the path is added to **route**.
+  5. the return point is marked as RETURN (blue) and deleted from **return_points**.

 ### 4. Route Reactive Piloting